-USD awards nearly $9.5 million in scholarships each year.
+USD awards nearly $9.5 million in scholarships each year to undergraduate students.
 See what scholarships you may be eligible for and how to apply.

 Scholarships are a form of gift aid that does not need to be repaid.
 Scholarships are considered part of your financial aid package, and they may replace some or all of your financial aid eligibility.

 Scholarships may be awarded for academic excellence, to recognize and encourage development in a particular field of study or for extraordinary artistic or athletic talent.
 The aid may be provided by the University, the USD Foundation, generous private donors or other sources.
 All USD scholarships and awards are subject to the university's Scholarship & Award Policy.

 All prospective students may apply for scholarships using the online academic scholarship application.
 The academic scholarship application is generally available in the fall of each year with a priority deadline of November 15, and the final deadline for submitting the application is December 1.

 By submitting the online scholarship application, you are automatically considered for all academic scholarships that match your qualifications.

 As a reminder, you must first apply for admission and be accepted to USD before you can apply for scholarships.

 At USD, you can benefit from the Coyote Commitment program.
 All first-time freshman students who apply for fall admission to USD are automatically considered for up to $3,500 per year.
 Coyote Commitment is available to recipients for up to four years as a full-time student and is based on GPA, standardized test scores and committee review.